JintaoLee-Roger/segyConvert/README.md

     <td><a href="./README_ZH.md">中文</a></td>
   </tr>
 </table>

-> Note.
-This repository has been abandoned and will not be updated.
-The new repository: [cigsegy](https://github.com/JintaoLee-Roger/cigsegy).

 A tool with C++ to read 3D seismic data in SEG-Y format and convert 3D seismic data in binary format to SEG-Y format.